mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

     2.  **Application**: Evaluates the immediate impact of an intervention that begins at a known point in time.
     3.  **Caveat**: Since time trends are often confounded by other events, careful modeling of pre- and post-trends is essential.

-> Note: RDiT is often less reliable than traditional RD due to potential violations of the continuity assumption, especially when time is measured in coarse intervals (e.g., quarterly or yearly).
+> **Note**: RDiT is often less reliable than traditional RD due to potential violations of the continuity assumption, especially when time is measured in coarse intervals (e.g., quarterly or yearly).

 ------------------------------------------------------------------------